Simonboy: Personal life

 From left: Chloe Eong and Simon Khung.

-Simon Khung married three times and have had three children.
+Khung has been married three times and has had three children.

-From his first marriage, they had a son who was born in 2011–2012.
+From his first marriage whose identity remains officially unknown, they had a son who was born in 2011–2012.
 Due to his prior drug addiction and incarceration, he would only meet this son in 2024, after having sought permission from his ex-wife.
-His second marriage with Foo Li Ping in 2015 saw the birth of a girl, Megan Khung whom was killed at the age of four by Foo and her boyfriend, Brian Wong Shi Xiang in February 2020 through repeated abuse.
+His second marriage in 2015 to Foo Li Ping, who is 11 years his junior, resulted in the birth of a daughter, Megan Khung, who was killed at the age of four in February 2020 through repeated abuse by Foo and her boyfriend, Brian Wong Shi Xiang.
 Khung and Foo divorced in 2017.

-On 7 July 2024, Chloe Eong and Simon Khung were married.
+On 7 July 2024, Khung was married for the third time with a woman named Chloe Eong.
 On 9 April 2025, Khung announced the birth of their son.